![]() |

 | Coverage Areas | Vehicle damage, third-party liability, injury | Belongings, liability, living expenses |

-| Premium Factors | Age, driving history, car type, location | Value of belongings, location, claims history |
+| Premium Factors | Age, driving history, car type, location | Value of belongings, location, and claims history |

 | Discounts Available | Multi-car, safe driver, low mileage | Security system, multi-policy, claims-free |